jetsonhacks/bootFromExternalStorage/README.md

 2. `get_jetson_files.sh` - Downloads the Jetson BSP and rootfs
 3. `flash_jetson_external_storage.sh` - Flash the Jetson (make sure that the Jetson is connected via USB and in Force Recovery Mode)

-Once the Jetson is flashed, switch to the Jetson and go through the standard oem-config procedure.
-Then from this repository run `install_jetson_default_packages.sh` to install the standard JetPack packages.
+Once the Jetson is flashed, switch to the Jetson.
+Go through the standard oem-config procedure.
+On the Jetson, run from this repository the script `install_jetson_default_packages.sh` to install the standard JetPack packages.
 See below for a list of packages that will be installed.

 ## Scripts